Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202601/index.md

     `libpsl` module from the older LUMI software stacks, may fail.
 A solution has been implemented in 25.03 and we are considering options for 24.03 and 23.09.

-3.  <span style="color:DarkBlue">`lumi-workspaces` and other commands that return project and user information and billing unit use, are not yet all functioning as some of the databases used by these commands are still missing on the system.</span>
+3.  <span style="color:DarkBlue">FIXED: `lumi-workspaces` and other commands that return project and user information and billing unit use, work again as intended.</span>

 ## Other software stacks